-In just a few days, Lindau’s Stadttheater (= city theatre) will open its doors to a week full of science, inspirational exchange and education.
+In just a few days, Lindau’s newly renovated meeting venue Inselhalle will open its doors to a week full of science, inspirational exchange and education.
 We, the organising team of the Lindau Nobel Laureate Meetings, are very much looking forward to having this incredible number of bright minds here on our small island.

 By now, you’ve probably gone through the numerous different phases of preparation, perhaps even packing.
 So let us give you some last minute guidance and lists for repacking your gear.

 Perhaps you’ve already gotten around to checking this year’s meeting programme.
-If not, don’t worry – here’s the link to the full programme booklet.
+If not, don’t worry – here’s the link to the full programme.

 As there will not be any shuttle buses to Lindau that are organised by us, you will have to organise your trip to Lindau by yourself.